Cracking the HSK Exam Code: Your Ultimate Guide to Effective Preparation

 In short, if you are studying Chinese and need some sort of formal or official proof of your Chinese level, the HSK test is the best and safest way to go.

 The test is administered by Hanban, which is an agency of the Ministry of Education of the People’s Republic of China.

-Well, in 2010 Hanban stated that the six levels of HSK (so HSK1, HSK2, HSK3, HSK4, HSK5 and HSK6) directly correspond to the six levels of language competence as defined by the Common European Framework for Languages (CEFR).
+Way back in 2010, Hanban stated that the six levels of HSK (so HSK1, HSK2, HSK3, HSK4, HSK5 and HSK6) directly correspond to the six levels of language competence as defined by the Common European Framework for Languages (CEFR).

 That’s the framework which defines language competence from level A1 (beginner) to C2 (fluent).